azamiya/warp-browser/README.md

-# Warp machine #
+# Warp browser #

 ### What is this repository for?
-Warp machine is a browser based application to control Warp OS.
+Warp browser is a browser based application to control Warp OS.

 ![yellowLine](docs/assets/images/yellowLine.png)